pratheeksh/Deep-Image-Search-Engine/README.md

 ## Issues we ran into
 1. https://github.com/tornadoweb/tornado/issues/1753
 2. javascript file upload
-3. Pytorch set up on linserv - core dumped due to gcc version
+3. Pytorch set up on linserv - core dumped due to gcc version.
+Problem caused by AMD instead of Intel CPUs which stuggle to work with pytorch.
+Have to install pytorch from source.
 4. Tree recursion depth pickle error due to the size of kd tree
 5. Some images don't go through PIL's image library, causing an OSError
 6. Edge case normalization is a bit buggy
+7. Mercer works fine with pytorch but can't run webapp.

 ## Successes yay!
 1. Feature extraction and similarity worked out very well, alexnet extracts features very fast as well.